List of authors and works on the Index Librorum Prohibitorum: Reversals and non-inclusions

 There have been cases of reversal with respect to works that were on the Index, such as those of Nicolaus Copernicus and Galileo Galilei.
 The Inquisition's ban on reprinting Galileo's works was lifted in 1718 when permission was granted to publish an edition of his works (excluding the condemned Dialogue) in Florence.
 In 1741 Pope Benedict XIV authorised the publication of an edition of Galileo's complete scientific works which included a mildly censored version of the Dialogue.
 In 1758 the general prohibition against works advocating heliocentrism was removed from the Index of prohibited books, although the specific ban on uncensored versions of the Dialogue and Copernicus's De Revolutionibus remained.
-All traces of official opposition to heliocentrism by the church disappeared in 1835 when these works were finally dropped from the Index.
+All traces of official opposition to heliocentrism by the church disappeared in 1835 when these works were dropped from the Index.

 Not on the Index were Aristophanes, Juvenal, John Cleland, James Joyce and D. H. Lawrence.
-According to Wallace et al., this was because the primary criterion for banning the work was anticlericalism, blasphemy and heresy.
+According to Wallace et al., this was because the primary criteria for banning a work were anticlericalism, blasphemy, and heresy.

 Some authors whose views are generally unacceptable to the Church (e.g. Karl Marx) were never put on the Index; nor was Charles Darwin (see Evolution and the Roman Catholic Church).

 Works that were included in the Index, and later removed, include: